lczech/gappa/doc/md/split.md

 unique sequences in a study.
 This saves computational effort, as identical sequences are placed identically.
 Later on, one might then however wish to create per-sample `jplace` files, as if those had been produced by individual per-sample placement in the first place.
-This can be achieved with this commend.
-The resulting `jplace` files can then for example be used for our per-sample analysis methods.
+This can be achieved with this command.
+The resulting `jplace` files can then for example be used for our per-sample analysis methods, see [here](../wiki).

-Note however that we introduced a dedicated pipeline for the above use case, that takes care of the whole bookkeeping of which sequences belong to which sample.
+Note however that we introduced a dedicated pipeline for the above use case, that already takes care of the whole bookkeeping of which sequences belong to which sample.
 See the [chunkify](../wiki/Subcommand:-chunkify) and [unchunkify](../wiki/Subcommand:-unchunkify)
 commands for details.